IanMulvany/open-data-challenges/open-data-paper.md

 # How should we speak of the challenges for Open Data?
 [@Goodman2014] lay out ten rules for the care and feeding of scientific data.
 Were all of these rules to be adhered to by all researchers, we would have as good an Open Data ecosystem as we could wish for.
 Let us look at what might be preventing us from adopting the key practices from these rules!
 To streamline the discussion I have grouped the ten rules into three core challenges.

-# Core Challenge One: competence in working with data
+# Core Challenge One: Competence in Working with Data

 This challenge is addressed by rules one, three and four: